The Space Shuttle: 10. Return to flight

 We're back.

-Everything of the last couple years has cut and fell away from me.
+Everything of the last couple of years has kind of fell away from me.
+And I realized

 we're back in orbit.